How many hours a week will I need to dedicate to my studies and practicum work?

 Most of our classes are synchronous, meaning you are required to sign in to the online platform at the scheduled class time, and you must be physically present at your computer for the duration of the class.

 In addition, full-time students will be interning 21 hours a week or three days, generally from 9:00 a.m. to 5:00 p.m., at a nearby social service agency, government entity, school, hospital or business.
-These internships must take place under the supervision of a field supervisor, to gain hands-on experience relevant to your social work practice.
-For more detailed information, please see the Field Education Manual.
+These internships must take place under the supervision of a practicum supervisor, to gain hands-on experience relevant to your social work practice.
+For more detailed information, please see the Practicum Learning Manual.